ClarytyLLC/docs/src/docs/tutorials/pages/build-engine-using-developer-app/README.md

 ![Engine Mode](engine-mode.png)

 The rationale for choosing a segment engine mode over a stream is its stateless queue operations.
 A segment engine does not have to keep track of data that came before or after it.
-In contrast, Stream Engines process data in streams and keeps track of the order in which it is processed.
+In contrast, Stream Engines process data in streams and keep track of the order in which it is processed.

 Since the text processing engine does not have to keep track of words coming before or after it, a segment engine is the best use case here.
 Note: Batch Engine Mode is also available as an engine mode, but it is deprecated.
 We will recommend using segment message or stream engine modes instead.